wemiibidun/wemiibidun/README.md

 ### Hi there, I'm Wemimo 👋
-- 👀 I’m interested in coding, writing and learning
+- 👀 Front End Developer
-- 🌱 I’m currently learning HTML, CSS, Javascript, React, Node JS amongst others
+- 🌱 Proficient in React, Javascipt, HTML & CSS
-- 💞️ I’m looking to collaborate on anything coding and web development related topics
+- 💞️ When i'm not coding, i'm blogging at blog[http://code.wemiibidun.com/]
 - 📫 How to reach me wemiibidun@gmail.com

 <!---